janzheng/stylecoeur/source/index.html.md

 Use it out of the box (I'm using it for my projects) or add/remove whatever you want.
 Clone this project into a folder, and create a symlink to this folder in your SCSS folder.
 I prefer creating a symlinked / aliased external 'stylecoeur' folder where you can then cherry-pick whatever components you'd like to include.
 Don't forget that @importing a folder in SCSS automatically imports the index.scss file, if one exists.
 NOTE: right-click to create an alias doesn't always work, so use the CLI instead.

+I've also had some better success just copying over all the styles into a stylecoer folder local to the project.

 Using the command-line interface, go to your new project's SCSS folder, then:

 Creating a symlink file: